Beyond Grounding: Extracting Fine-Grained Event Hierarchies Across Modalities: Ablation and Hyperparameter Details

 \section{Ablation and Hyperparameter Details}

-\paragraph{Network Architecture Ablation} We report the ablation study on the components of our mdoel, MERP, in \Cref{tab:appendix-network-arch}.
-The result demonstrates the contribution of each component choice: Contextual Transformer (CT) improves performance by 1.4\%, Commonsense Features improves performance by 0.8\% and Embedding Interactions improve performance by 1.4\%.

-We also observe that the contribution of contextual transformer is most significant towards the full model performance.
+\paragraph{Network Architecture Ablation} We have reported the ablation study on the components of our mdoel, MASHER, in \Cref{tab:appendix-network-arch}.
+We observe that the contribution of contextual transformer is most significant towards the full model performance.
 This makes sense because contextualizing a video event with respect to other video event can significantly change its interpretation.
 For example, a video event showing crowd of people on streets could be demonstrators agitating against the government or cheering on their newly elected leader depending on the context.

+\paragraph{Effectiveness of CLIP ensemble during Inference} We ablate the effect of inference time ensemble with CLIP in \Cref{tab:identical-pruning}.
+As expected, it improves performance by eliminating identical false positives.

 \paragraph{Influence of Number of Layers in Contextual Transformer.} To further investigate the influence of different number of layer $n$ in the contextual Transformer, we conducted a set of ablations by setting $n=\{1, 2, 4, 6\}$, and results are reported in Table~\ref{tab:ct}.
 As can be observed, all different layer settings can achieve good Avg $F_1$ score, which demonstrates robustness of our model.
 Meanwhile, $n=1$ achieves slightly better results.
 The reason could be that more layers cause some over-fitting.
 As such, we use $n=1$ in setting in our best model.